How to Use OmniDiskSweeper on Mac to Find Large Files

 Launch the app and it’ll show you a list of drives.
 Chances are the first entry will read “Macintosh HD”.
 That is your hard disk/SSD.
 Double click on it to start scanning your drive contents.
 If you have multiple hard disks or have external disks attached, you will see more than one entry.

 Subject to the size and type of your disk, OmniDiskSweeper should take at least a few minutes to run.
 While it’s running, the title bar will say it’s “sizing” and you’ll see that the numbers besides each directory have different colors.
-The numbers indicate how much space the directory is taking up, with a red number indicating that directory is still being scanned.
+The numbers indicate how much space the directory is taking up, with a still-scanning number indicating that directory is still being scanned.

 Once the app is done (the word “sizing” will no longer be shown in the title bar).
 In the screenshot above, you’ll see that in my case, the /Users directory is taking up a whooping 172.6 GB of my hard disk.
 That can present some good opportunity for clearing up my disk.
 You can browse around by clicking.